-The Scheme is exposed to a variety of financial risks from investments in financial instruments, including market risk, credit risk and liquidity risk.
+The Scheme is exposed to a variety of financial risks from investments in financial instruments, these risks include market risk, credit risk, and liquidity risk.

 This note presents information about the Scheme's exposure to each of the above risks, the Scheme's objectives, policies and processes for measuring and managing risks and the management of unitholder funds.